Drazape/SymP/README.md

 In other words, it tries to symlink the files with fewest symlinks as possible

 ## Additional functionality
-### `--blend`
-Symlinked files inherit the permissions and ownership of their new parent directory
+- **`--blend`**: Symlinked files inherit the permissions and ownership of their new parent directory
-### `--occurrence`
-Filter files to symlink based on if the file with the same name is also present in the target
+- **`--occurrence`**: Filter files to symlink based on if the file with the same name is also present in the target

 # Demonstration
 The commands